-The Iguana with the Tongue of Fire is a 1971 Italian-French-West German giallo thriller feature film directed by Riccardo Freda [as Willy Pareto] (Murder Obsession; The Ghost; The Horrible Dr. Hichcock; Caltiki: the Immortal Monster) from a screenplay co-written with Sandro Continenza [as Alessandro Continenza], Günter Ebert [as Gunther Ebert] and André Tranché (dialogue).
-The movie stars Luigi Pistilli, Dagmar Lassander and Anton Diffring.
+The Iguana with the Tongue of Fire is a 1971 Italian-French-West German Giallo thriller film directed by Riccardo Freda [as Willy Pareto] (Murder Obsession; The Ghost; The Horrible Doctor Hichcock; Caltiki: the Immortal Monster) from a screenplay co-written with Sandro Continenza [as Alessandro Continenza], Günter Ebert [as Gunther Ebert] and André Tranché (dialogue).

 In Dublin, the acid-scarred, razor-slashed corpse of a young woman is discovered in the boot of the Swiss Ambassador’s limousine.
 The Ambassador, his immediate family and his employees, all become immediate murder suspects.

 Faced with the issue of diplomatic immunity, Police Inspector Lawrence (Arthur O’Sullivan) covertly brings in John Norton (Luigi Pistilli), an ex-detective infamous for his brutal methods, to carry out an ‘unofficial’ investigation into the case.

 While motorbike-riding Norton develops a relationship with Helene (Dagmar Lassander), the Ambassador’s attractive daughter, several more gruesome murders occur…

 On the evidence of this opportunistic attempt to jump on the early seventies giallo bandwagon, Riccardo Freda’s reputation as one of the gifted directors of Italian commercial cinema has to be called into question.
 Iguana is a thoroughly unconvincing affair which, in an attempt to pack in as many red herrings as possible, even places its central detective figure under suspicion.
 Elsewhere, plot threads alluding to drugs and sleazy activities go nowhere.